seregazhuk/seregazhuk.github.io_old/_posts/2017-11-20-memcached-reactphp-p4.md

 }
 {% endhighlight %}

-`setUp()` method creates mocks and instantiates an instance of the client.
+`setUp()` method creates a mock and instantiates an instance of the client.
 Here is the source code of the client constructor:

 {% highlight php %}
 <?php